sobs0/tec-osm/README.md

 # Extensions to use The Events Calendar maps in compliance with GDPR (+ a few helpful additional customisations)

+Save money and offer your users more privacy by replacing GoogleMaps with OpenStreetMaps on websites using The Events Calendar.

 ### Overview of customization results of this repository:

 - Display OpenStreetMap instead of Google Maps on The Events Calendar event detail page and venue page